paragraph-xyz/docs/src/pages/docs/nfts.md

 ![Paragraph embed link](/img/highlight_embed.png)

 Readers can connect their wallet to collect this NFT directly in your posts.
 When sent via email, your subscribers can click "Collect" to be directed to the mint.highlight.xyz page above.

-### Example use cases

-Embedding flexible NFTs unlocks a whole array of new use cases.
-For example:

-* Build a gated Discord community, accessible only to collectors of your content

-* Turn every post into a time-limited NFT to incentivize readers to subscribe & collect

-* Narrate your posts, then create & embed audio NFTs

-* Reward your most loyal subscribers with gated NFT drops

-* Create token-gated posts based on your previous post's NFTs.
-Your readers need to collect past content to view future content!
-(Is anyone excited about the first NFT-powered interactive novel?!)